micmejia/bible-dump/NKJV/Luke/Luke 12.md

 Therefore you also be ready, for the Son of Man is coming at an hour you do not expect."

 ###### 41
-Then Peter said to Him, "Lord, do You speak this parable _only_ to us, or to all _people?_"
+Then Peter said to Him, "Lord, do You speak this parable only to us, or to all people?"

 ###### 42
-And the Lord said, "Who then is that faithful and wise steward, whom _his_ master will make ruler over his household, to give _them their_ portion of food in due season?
+And the Lord said, "Who then is that faithful and wise steward, whom his master will make ruler over his household, to give them their portion of food in due season?

 ###### 43
-Blessed _is_ that servant whom his master will find so doing when he comes.
+Blessed is that servant whom his master will find so doing when he comes.

 ###### 44
 Truly, I say to you that he will make him ruler over all that he has.